stagedml/stagedml/README.md

 Features
 --------

-* Stagedml is a library of adopted ML models in Python.
+* Stagedml is a library of adopted ML models.
 We do not claim any remarkable accuracy or performance achievements, but we do provide several infrastracture properties which simplify the development process.
   1. StagedML is powered by [Pylighnix](https://github.com/stagedml/pylightnix/)